-Manage user authentication methods for Azure AD Multi-Factor Authentication
+Manage user authentication methods for Microsoft Entra multifactor authentication

-Users in Azure AD have two distinct sets of contact information:
+Users in Microsoft Entra ID have two distinct sets of contact information:

 - Public profile contact information, which is managed in the user profile and visible to members of your organization.
 For users synced from on-premises Active Directory, this information is managed in on-premises Windows Server Active Directory Domain Services.

-- Authentication methods, which are always kept private and only used for authentication, including multi-factor authentication (MFA).
+- Authentication methods, which are always kept private and only used for authentication, including multifactor authentication.
 Administrators can manage these methods in a user's authentication method blade and users can manage their methods in Security Info page of MyAccount.

-When managing Azure AD Multi-Factor Authentication methods for your users, Authentication administrators can:
+When managing Microsoft Entra multifactor authentication methods for your users, Authentication administrators can:

 - Add authentication methods for a specific user, including phone numbers used for MFA.